demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-alert-remediate

 ***
-Remediates the alert with the specified ID, if that alert is associated with a remediable policy
+Remediates the alert with the specified ID, if that alert is associated with a remediable policy.

 #### Base Command